 Highly sensitive RNA sequencing (RNA-Seq) methods now enable gene expression analysis of very low-input samples and even single cells.
 Single-cell sequencing is a method that examines the genomes or transcriptomes of individual cells, providing a high-resolution view of cell-to-cell variation.

 With ultra-low-input and single-cell RNA-Seq, you can explore the distinct biology of different cells within an organ or a tumor, and understand subpopulation responses to environmental cues.
-These methods are advantageous for biologists studying cell function and heterogeneity in time-dependent processes such as differentiation, proliferation, and tumorigenesis.
+These assays enhance study of cell function and heterogeneity in time-dependent processes such as differentiation, proliferation, and tumorigenesis.

 Ultra-low-input and single-cell RNA sequencing are powerful tools for studying the full transcriptome, including splice junctions and alternative splicing, from the lowest amount of source material.